 Brainwashing: the science of thought control

-Learn more about brainwashing from my YouTube videos.
+For more about brainwashing see my YouTube videos.

 I am not a lawyer, government official or therapist, and whatever my sympathy for sometimes desperate situations, I cannot add to the information available in Brainwashing.

 Beliefs are central to our identity, and we have developed many ways of persuading people to change their beliefs.
 Some people, however, have gone beyond persuasion into coercion, torture and the dark arts of brainwashing.
 How can people come to accept, and defend, sometimes bizarre beliefs even when they are clearly harmful – and sometimes even lethal?

 ● longlisted for the Aventis Science Prize 2005

 ● shortlisted for the MIND Book of the Year Award 2005

 ● highly commended (runner-up) for THES Young Academic Author of the Year 2005